Altamiro Rossato: Biography

 Rossato continued his studies in Rome, Italy at the Pontifical University of St. Thomas Aquinas, Angelicum completing a Doctorate in Philosophy in 1953 and Doctorate in Theology in 1955.

 He was ordained bishop in the city of Marabá, Para in 1985.
-He became of archbishop of Porto Alegre in 1989 and served in this role till 2001.
+He became archbishop of Porto Alegre in 1989 and served in this role till 2001.

 Death

 He died in hospital in St. Francis hospital in Porto Alegre at the age of 88 from multiple organ failure.